 Mistakes are fine and normal.
 Yes, it’s a callback, and your anxiety is higher.
 However, this is where you show them that you are a pro.
 If you mess up a line, just stay in character and move on.
 All will be forgiven.

 You are one of the few that got an actual callback from potentially thousands of agent submissions.
-You made a fan of that casting director, and if you don’t book this job, chances are they will bring you in for everything you are right for if they like you.
+You made a fan of that casting director, and if you don’t book this job, chances are they will bring you in for everything they feel you’re a good fit for.